ifyokeibunor/APIMS_Infrastructure/README.md

 Vnet: 172.16.0.0/16
 Staging Subnet: 172.16.0.0/24
 Production Subnet: 172.16.1.0/24
 •	Based and environment and requirement, a Network security group was created allow communication on port 443 and 80. (this can be relative to different environments).
-I created the network security group **_eurow_am_sg_** and associated it to the relevant subnet
+I created the network security group **_eurow_am_sg_** and associated it to the relevant subnet <br>
 ![image](https://github.com/ifyokeibunor/Eurowinfrastructure/assets/104580680/bf512802-dd79-492d-9c4d-e3985d871ba7)

 2.	**Create a new Terraform file:**